c0g/c0g.github.io/_posts/2013-06-19-Sensordroning.md

 Back to the App.
 What's happening now is that I have an app that will run a SensorDrone, and keep querying it even when the phone is asleep, or the App is force closed.
 Necessary extensions are logging the data and sending it to a webservice (Google Cloud Messaging is favourite I think).

-Monday was a write off as I got back up to speed with Java and Android, but with luck I should have something that can at least gather the data I need.
+Monday was a write off as I got back up to speed with Java and Android, but with luck I should have something that can at least gather the data I need by Friday.

 Unnecessary but cool extensions: